ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 Within each call for adding new components, you can set even more options in depth of the entity.
 In this example, we want to set the component location below the screen, where the player should be located.
 Therefore, we add te `.with_position()` function call with a `Vec3` input value of the position.
 Since it should be display in the bottom middle screen, the position will be `Vec3(0.,-50.,0.)`.

-Because the object is created by Blender with the `xyz` reference is relative rather than objective, there is a need to rotate the object based on the X-axis by 90 degrees in radines.
-Therefore, we also need to call `.with_roation()` with the value of `Quat::from_euler(EulorRot::XYZ,90.,0.,0.)`.
+Because the object is created by Blender with the `xyz` reference is relative rather than objective, there is a need to rotate the object based on the X-axis by 90 degrees in radines (which it is PI/2).
+Therefore, we also need to call `.with_roation()` with the value of `Quat::from_euler(EulorRot::XYZ,PI/2.,0.,0.)`.
+At the same time, we need to add the PI value from the standard libary.
+Therefore, add the `use std::{f32::consts::PI};` in the beginning of the file.

 We will create entities for enemy as well: NOT THE BULLET.